[Analysis] EU Commission letters to Poland, Hungary: too little, too late?

 "We have seen more meaningful action, such as the daily penalties asked by the commission, but still overall, we can be very critical of the lack of prompt and meaningful action on multiple fronts," he said.

-"It has past the breakdown points in both countries," Pech said.
+"It is past the breakdown points in both countries," Pech said.

-"Hungary is no longer a democracy, and Poland has just constitutionalised the systemic breaking of EU law.
+"Hungary is no longer a democracy, and Poland has just constitutionalised the systemic breaking of EU rule of law requirements.
 It is not the time for informal letters, but at least we are getting something," Pech said.